-Place the Corned Beef Brisket, quartered Onion, and Pickling Spice in the Instant Pot.
-Pour the Beer in and close the lid.
+- Place the corned beef brisket, onion, and pickling spice in the Instant Pot.
+Pour the beef over it and close the lid.
 Set the vent on the lid to “sealing.”
 Press the MANUAL button and set the timer to 90 minutes.
 The pressure will build and then it will begin counting down.
-Once finished quick release the pressure by turning the vent to “venting.”

-Turn off the heat and remove the lid.
-Add the Carrots, Potatoes, and Cabbage and press MANUAL and set the timer to 5 minutes (check to make sure the vent is turned back to sealing).
+- Turn off the heat and remove the lid.
+Add the carrots, potatoes, and cabbage and press MANUAL.
+Set the timer to 5 minutes (check to make sure the vent is turned back to sealing).
 Again, quick release the pressure by turning the vent dial to “venting.”